baldwindunn919/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, based on profiling and performance metrics."

 This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-understand code.
 It's better to prioritize simplicity, clarity, and correctness initially.
 When performance becomes a critical issue, use data-driven insights to guide your optimizations rather than guessing where improvements are needed.

+# 2024-03-12
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This principle reminds us that when writing code, strive for clarity and maintainability over unnecessary complexity.
+Write clean, concise, and well-structured code that others (and your future self) can easily understand and modify.
+Optimize for readability and modularity, as these attributes contribute significantly to a program's longevity and resilience against bugs."

+In practice, this means choosing straightforward algorithms, using descriptive variable names, minimizing dependencies, and breaking down complex functions into smaller, more manageable ones.
+It also involves understanding the problem domain thoroughly before starting to write any code and embracing the power of abstraction to manage complexity effectively.
+Always remember, less code often leads to fewer errors and more efficient maintenance.